Florence, Kansas

 Florence is a city in Marion County, Kansas, United States.
-The city was named after the daughter of the third Governor of Kansas Samuel J. Crawford.
 As of the 2020 census, the population of the city was 394.
-It is located at the intersection of U.S. Route 50 and U.S. Route 77 highways.
+The city was named after the daughter of the third Governor of Kansas, Samuel J. Crawford.
+It is located at the intersection of U.S. routes 50 and 77 highways.

 History

 Early history

 For millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 These tribes considered native included: the Arapaho, Cheyenne, Comanche, Kansa, Kiowa, Osage, Pawnee, and Wichita.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.